ishanis14/MNIST_dataset/README.md

 3. Now Neural Networrks are linear that means that if we multiply the input with the weights and add a bias then we get a linear output.
 But, real life applications are not linear so to get a non linear output we need to use an activation function which is used in hidden layers to give us a non linear output.
 There are man activation functions but here I have used softmax.

-4. To figure out the accuracy of our neural network we introduce a loss function which gives us a numerical estimate of how much the neural network has to be corrected
+4. To figure out the accuracy of our neural network we introduce a loss function which gives us a numerical estimate of how much the neural network has to be corrected.